veronicatozzo/dalila/README.md

 **DALILA** is a Dictionary Learning Library whose purpose is to find a decomposition of an input matrix **X** into two other matrices **D** and **C** which are respectively the *dictionary* which contains the basic atoms and the *coefficients* that are weights for the atoms.
 The linear combination of atoms weighted with the coefficients give an approximation of the original signal.

 We propose a generic optimization algorithm that can optimize the functional with different penalties both on the dictionary and on the coefficients.
-The algorithm works for unsupervised and supervised dictionary learning.
+The algorithm works for unsupervised dictionary learning and sparse coding.

+The library allows to run some of its computationally expensive parts in parallel on the same machine or distributing the tasks with dask (http://dask.pydata.org/en/latest/index.html).

 Unsupervised dictionary learning
 ---------------------------------